-To facilitate a meaningful deliberation at Board and Board Committees' meetings, an annual schedule of rolling agenda items has been drawn up to ensure that all matters are given due consideration and reviewed at the appropriate point in the financial and regulatory cycle.
-The flexibility of the schedule enables pressing matters to be dealt with in a timely manner when they arise.
+The Board meets at least 5 times a year.
+The dates of Board/Board Committee meetings are scheduled well in advance to enable the Directors to plan ahead whilst an annual schedule of rolling agenda items has been determined to ensure that all matters are given due consideration and reviewed at the appropriate point in the financial and regulatory cycle.
+In addition to the scheduled meetings, ad-hoc meetings may be convened as and when required to deliberate on any urgent proposals or matters.
 The agenda together with the management reports and proposal papers are furnished to the Directors between 5 to 10 days before the Board and Board Committees meetings.